UK Stocks-Factors to watch on May 21

-LONDON, May 21 (Reuters) - Britain’s FTSE 100 futures contract edged down 0.1 percent on Thursday.
+LONDON, May 21 (Reuters) - Britain’s FTSE 100 index is seen opening flat to 3 points lower on Thursday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed up 0.2 percent at 7,007.26 points on Wednesday.